 How to create a WordPress Child Theme?

-You can create a Child Theme manually by creating folder & some theme core files on the theme directory on the File Manager of your cPanel.
-This is time consuming and hectic (as per my view).
+You can create a Child Theme manually by creating a folder & some theme core files on the theme directory on the File Manager of your cPanel.
+This is time-consuming and hectic (as per my view).

-So I will discuss here the easiest and fastest process to create a WordPress Child Theme.
+So I will explain here the easiest and fastest process to create a WordPress Child Theme.
 Also, you can check the manual process by visiting this link.